 There's a lot of excitement these days about the new APFS filesystem coming from Apple.
 I'm certainly excited about it; some of the promised features sound great.
-However, I'm going to make a bold suggestion: Don't convert your production startup disk to APFS this Fall.
-Wait for the new filesystem to get some more mileage before making the switch.
-HFS+ is still a supported configuration for High Sierra, and sticking with the tried-and-true filesystem may save a lot of headaches and wasted time.
+However, I'm going to make a bold suggestion: Wait a few months before upgrading to High Sierra this Fall.
+High Sierra may force the APFS conversion upon you, and I think it's common sense to wait for the new filesystem to get some more mileage before making the switch.
+Sticking with the tried-and-true HFS+ on Sierra for a few months may save you a lot of headaches and wasted time.

 With just over three years of development and only 13 months of exposure to the developer community, it should come as no surprise that developers (and now some end users) have run into some problems with APFS on the High Sierra beta.
 All of that is a normal part of Apple's beta testing process.
 What's not normal, however, is the lack of information available on APFS.
 The APFS documentation is a meager 10 pages.
 The documentation for snapshots: zero pages.
 There are literally two sentences in all of the APFS documentation that do no more than describe that snapshots are a part of APFS.
 More importantly, there's not really any technical "meat" to the documentation.
 Two pages describe the APIs that you can use to clone files, but aside from that, it's primarily a lightweight description of features.
 In comparison, the HFS+ documentation was 59 pages and contained highly technical descriptions of the filesystem format.
 Apple's documentation indicates that Apple intends to document the filesystem format, but that hasn't happened yet, and it's getting really close to go-time.